Native Animals of the Himalayas

 The Himalayan Bears

 The Himalayan black bear has a white splash of fur across its chest.
-This is a large to medium sized bear, weighing around 120 kg and reaching about 75 inches in body length.
-The native habitat of this bear are rocky outcrops with caves, and it can be found mostly in the Greater Himalayas.
+This is a large to medium-sized bear, weighing around 120 kg and reaching about 75 inches in body length.
+The native habitat of this bear is rocky outcrops with caves, and it can be found mostly in the Greater Himalayas.
 Omnivorous in nature, Himalayan black bears consume just about everything, although they are partial to acorns, honey, nuts, fruits, roots, and insects.

 In the summer season, Himalayan black bears reside at a height of 10,000 to 12,000 feet.
 With the advent of winter, they descend to lower levels of the Himalayan ranges.
 Himalayan black bears also undergo hibernation throughout winter and eat more in order to store fat to sustain themselves when the weather turns chilly.

 The Asian black bear is a vulnerable species, as it is targeted by poachers for its skin and gall bladder.
 Black bears are also victims of habitat loss and degradation.
-Nowadays, Asian black bears can be found in Afghanistan, China, India, Myanmar and southern Russia; they are in the list of the 10 most dangerous animals in India.
+Nowadays, Asian black bears can be found in Afghanistan, China, India, Myanmar, and southern Russia; they are on the list of the 10 most dangerous animals in India.

 The other native bear of the Himalayas is the Himalayan brown bear, also called "red bear".
 "Isabelline bear" or "Dzu-deh", which is a subspecies of the brown bear and it's known by scientists as Ursus arctos isabellinus.